 Who should skip a no annual fee credit card

-Frequent travelers: Anyone hoping to receive an introductory windfall of bonus points to put towards travel or loyalty status should look elsewhere.
+• Frequent travelers: Anyone hoping to receive an introductory windfall of bonus points to put towards travel or loyalty status should look elsewhere.
+No annual fee cards tend to have less-than-stellar rewards programs for airplane or hotel brand loyalists, as the more valuable, high-end travel rewards and cardholder perks usually come with a card that has an annual fee.

-Rewards accumulators: While it’s certainly possible to reap in rewards with a no annual fee card, those who are looking for the highest level of return on their spending will likely find that with a card that carries an annual fee.
+• Rewards accumulators: While it’s certainly possible to reap in rewards with a no annual fee card, people looking for the highest level of return on their spending will likely find that with a card that carries an annual fee.
+Cards with no annual fees don’t usually offer much in terms of rewards in comparison, which means that if you want to make the most of your points, you’ll have to spend more than usual.
+This can be costly and may not work with your budget.

-Upgrade candidates: If you are using a no annual fee credit card as a stepping stone, keep in mind that not every credit card company offers a more premium version to graduate to, and the same goes for the reverse if you want to downgrade.
+• Upgrade candidates: If you are using a no annual fee credit card as a stepping stone for a future upgrade, keep in mind that not every credit card issuers offers a more premium version to graduate to, and the same goes for the reverse if you eventually want to downgrade.

 How to make the most of a no annual fee card